thebruce13/twenty-twenty-hugo/exampleSite/content/blog/breaking-the-mold.md

 ## Wrapping up the Break

-Now everything is set here is our final CSS.
+Now everything is set here is our final CSS:

 ```css
 .break-wrapper {